InftyReader is OCR software to recognize scientific documents including mathematical formulae (STEM documents).

 (2) You may not sell the software without making a formal agreement with Science Accessibility Net.

-You may distribute the software only free of charge, without modifying the zip-package of the software.
+You may distribute the software only free of charge, without modifying the zip package of the software.

 (3) The author shall have no obligation to correct errors and inconveniences of the software.

-license is limited to 10000 pages per monthe.
-In case an institution uses the software to service a number of clients or to digitize huge numbers of volumes, please use the enterprise version, reading the page here.
+(5) The license is limited to personal use, including the case purchased by an institution for the specified user.
+Shared use by a small group member is also allowed.
+In the default setting, the number of pages recognizable by this license is limited to 10000 pages per month.
+In case an institution uses the software to service several clients or to digitize huge numbers of volumes, please use the enterprise version, reading the page here: About Enterprise License.
 For more details, please contact us.

 Any report about the software will be welcome.